tox-dev/tox-uv/README.md

 - `dev` will use the `uv-venv-lock-runner` and use `uv sync` to install dependencies to the environment with the `dev`, `test` and `type` extra groups.

+Note that when using `uv-venv-lock-runner`, _all_ dependencies will come from the lock file, controlled by `extras`.
+Therefore, options like `deps` are ignored.

 ### uv_seed

 This flag, set on a tox environment level, controls if the created virtual environment injects pip/setuptools/wheel into